Low emission steak: a world first

 “It’s so important that people not only understand the origins of their food, but the impact cultivating that food has on our planet,” Moran says.
 “As a farmer, I understand the incredible advances the agricultural industry has made to become more sustainable.

 “Asparagopsis is a natural solution to the methane emissions from cattle without losing the nourishment and employment opportunities the red meat industry provides.
-I cooked up a beautiful piece of sirloin last week over charcoal at home ahead of the cooking class, and it was great to have the same great taste with the knowledge of lower methane emissions.”
+I cooked up a beautiful piece of sirloin last week over charcoal at home ahead of the cooking class.
+It was great to have the same great taste with the knowledge of lower methane emissions.”

 Dr Crooks says that not only is Asparagopsis a natural solution to lowering methane emissions, it also leaves no traces of seaweed flavour in meat.